11. Parousia - The Second Coming of Jesus

 From the Sermon “The Wedding Countdown - The Marriage of the Lamb”

 It is now time for Jesus to make his entry.
 He is the goal of prophecy.
 He is the groom.
 He is the judge.
 Heaven stands open.
 “Standing open” is a perfect passive participle, indicating the unchanging nature of this event.
-With the first seal, the antichrist came on a white horse trying to mimic the Lord Jesus.
+With the first seal, the antichrist came on a white horse, trying to mimic the Lord Jesus.
 Now, the actual rider of the white horse is called Faithful and True.
 Jesus had called himself the Faithful and True witness, now he is the faithful and true judge.
-He has the crown of a warrior-judge here, and multiple times earlier, the Lamb was shown with the victor crowns.
-We know him as Jesus, but His actual Name is beyond human comprehension.
-God has made himself known, but He will never be fully known.
+He has the crown of a warrior-judge here, and multiple times earlier, the Lamb was shown with the victor's crowns.
+We know him as Jesus, but His Name is beyond human comprehension.
+God has made Himself known, but He will never be fully known.

 He is called the Word of God, the name with which John called him at the beginning of his gospel.
 The Word of God comes with a sword.
 Previously, he came as a humble king, riding on a donkey.
-Now he comes as a warrior judge, in triumph and in power to destroy his enemies.
+Now he comes as a warrior judge, in triumph and in power, to destroy his enemies.
 He has an army, more accurately an entourage, since he doesn’t need them for the victory.
-The One who sustains all things by the word of his mouth (Heb 1:3) is able to destroy anything by the word of his mouth.
+The One who sustains all things by the word of his mouth (Heb 1:3) can destroy anything by the word of his mouth.
 The sword is symbolic of that power.
-Amongst the numerous kings and lords the world has seen throughout its history, from Egypt to the revived Roman empire, Jesus is the King above every king and the Lord above every Lord.
+Amongst the numerous kings and lords the world has seen throughout its history, from Egypt to the revived Roman Empire, Jesus is the King above every king and the Lord above every Lord.

 Armageddon is almost anti-climactic.